Nothing Could Go Wrong

 Troy shut his gaping mouth and turned to see their other friend, Curtis Jordan, motioning to them to get out of there.
 "James, c'mon, mate, we need ter scram.
 James!"
 Troy barked.

 James hung his head.
 "Troy, we meant to paint the banners with some paint from Uncle George.
 The paint was supposed to be dark enough so the Slytherin banners would still look green, until they waved maroon."

 "I know, I know, but c'mon, mate!
 Man up already!"

-"THEY WEREN'T SUPPOSED TO BE FIRE ENGINE RED!"
+"THEY WEREN'T SUPPOSED TO BE EXPELLIARMUS RED!"
 James hissed.